jenkinsci/jenkins/Jenkins-i18n/README.md

 # With a backup
-ok 13 - got the expected number of keys removed ok 14 - resulting properties file has the expected number of lines ok 15 - File has a backup as expected at /home/semantix/Projects/jenkins/Jenkins-i18n/tmp/t_removed_unused_t/default_1/sample.properties.bak ok
+ok 13 - got the expected number of keys removed ok 14 - resulting properties file has the expected number of lines ok 15 - File has a backup as expected ok
 All tests successful.
 Files=2, Tests=16,  0 wallclock secs ( 0.02 usr  0.00 sys +  0.14 cusr  0.01 csys =  0.17 CPU)